Parabolic Deligne-Lusztig varieties: An example: ribbon categories

-\begin{definition} We define the ribbon category $M(\cI)$ as the subcategory of $\Ad(M,\cI)$ obtained by restricting the morphisms to the $\bI\xrightarrow\bb\bJ$ such that $\bb$ is $\bI$-reduced. \end{definition}
+\begin{definition} We define the ribbon category $M(\cI)$ as the subcategory of $\Conj(M,\cI)$ obtained by restricting the morphisms to the $\conjd\bI\bb$ such that $\bb$ is $\bI$-reduced. \end{definition}

-That the above class of morphisms is stable by composition is the object of (ii) in the next proposition; and (i) is a motivation for restricting to the $\bI$-reduced morphisms by showing that we ``lose nothing'' in doing so.
+This makes sense since the above class of morphisms is stable by composition by (ii) in the next proposition; assertion (i) of the next proposition is a motivation for restricting to such morphisms by showing that we ``lose nothing'' in doing so.